devMikeFrancis/digital-movie-poster/README.md

 ### Plex

 To use Plex, go to the settings configuration, check the checkbox to use the Plex service and enter your Plex IP address and Plex auth token.
 You can find your Plex auth token [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-Anytime a movie is played on Plex it will show the Now Playing poster.

 ### A Note on Deleting Posters